aldrinlijo04/FindMaximum/README.md

 ## Find-the-maximum-of-a-list-of-numbers

 ```
-Developed by: ALDRIN LIJO J E
+Developed by: Sanjay Ragavendar M K
-Ref no:22008844
+Ref no: 22009286
 ```

 i)	# To find the maximum of marks using the list method sort.